json-HB/marina/src/agreement/person-loan.md

 <h2 style='text-align: center;'>AND</h2>

-**Rhino Finance Private Limited,** having its registered office at Office Ground Floor, H-55, Sector 63 Noida (hereinafter referred to as ‘the Lender’, which expression shall unless repugnant to the context or meaning thereof be deemed to include a reference to its successors and assigns).
+**<span id="channelName"></span>,** <span id="channelAddress"></span>(hereinafter referred to as ‘the Lender’, which expression shall unless repugnant to the context or meaning thereof be deemed to include a reference to its successors and assigns).

 The Borrower(s)/Borrower and the Lender are hereinafter collectively referred to as ‘Parties’ and individually as the ‘Party’.

 <h2 style='text-align: center;'>WHEREAS</h2>

-The undersigned Borrower(s) has/have requested for a Personal Loan of an amount not exceeding (Rupees ……………….only) and the Lender has agreed to accede to the said request, subject to the Borrower(s) tendering requisite documents, digital consents, executing present agreement and such documents as may be required by the Lender from time to time.
+The undersigned Borrower(s) has/have requested for a Personal Loan of an amount not exceeding (<span id="loanAmount"></span>) and the Lender has agreed to accede to the said request, subject to the Borrower(s) tendering requisite documents, digital consents, executing present agreement and such documents as may be required by the Lender from time to time.

 The Borrower(s) understands that the Lender shall have the absolute right to grant/reject/reduce the loan amount as per its internal credit policy and the Lender’s decision in this regard shall be deemed as final and binding and the Borrower(s) agrees to waive of any right to raise a dispute/claim against the Lender for an action of having granted/reduced/rejected the loan amount pursuant to the loan application.